 "I would suggest this cut to any one who has a receding hair line, taking the fringe very short to give the illusion of thicker hair," recommends Keri Blue, founder of Human First UK and short hair artist.

-How to cut a French crop
+How to Cut a French Crop Haircut

 Salv Mulé, Salon Director at Academy Salons, talks us through his step-by-step for the perfect French crop:

-- Finally, personalise this style with paste or gel for a wet look.
-Comb through the wet products, in order to create separation in the hair.
+- Comb through the wet products, in order to create separation in the hair.

 Want to find out more about short haircuts to know right now?
 Click here.